zkxs/cuniq/README.md

             Avoid setting `--size` for small datasets.
 This mode is not compatible with `--report`
           - estimate:   Uses the HyperLogLog algorithm to estimate cardinality with fixed memory.
 Use the `--size` flag to specify the number of 1-byte registers to use.
 More registers will increase estimate accuracy.
 By default, 65536 is used.
-This mode is not compatible with `--report`.
-This is the only mode that supports multi-threading with `--threads`
+This mode is not compatible with `--report`

+          [default: exact]

   -n, --size <SIZE>
           Set the size used by the selected counting mode.
 See the `--mode` documentation for how this affects each counting mode

       --threads <THREADS>
           Set the number of threads used to perform the count.
-By default, the number of logical cores is used.
-Not all counting modes support parallelism: currently only `--mode=estimate` is compatible
+By default, the number of logical cores is used

       --no-stdin
           Disable checking stdin for input.
 May yield a small performance improvement when only reading input from files